ZipArchive/ZipArchive/README.md

 ## Installation and Setup

-*The main release branch is configured to support Objective C and Swift 3+.
-There is a 'swift23' branch which is a tied to a older 1.x release and will not be upgraded.*
+*The main release branch is configured to support Objective C and Swift 3+.*

 SSZipArchive works on Xcode 7-9 and above, iOS 8-11 and above.